Dr Elaine Haycock-Stuart (Principal Fellow Higher Education Academy PFHEA, Churchill Fellow, RGN,RM, RHV)

 Community Practitioners' & Health Visitors' Association

-Elaine in her role as Director of Postgraduate Research has oversight for the three postgraduate research programmes which include the Doctor of Philosophy (PhD), Masters of Philosophy (MPhil) and Masters by Research (MScR).
-She has responsibility for the student admission process to the postgraduate research programmes in Nursing Studies and the student learning and teaching experience.
+Elaine has previously held the role of Director of Postgraduate Research with oversight for the three postgraduate research programmes which include the Doctor of Philosophy (PhD), Masters of Philosophy (MPhil) and Masters by Research (MScR).

 Open to PhD supervision enquiries?